Frequently Asked Questions

 I am not an HC-student, but I would like to take an Honours Class.
 Is this possible?

 Yes, certainly.
-If you achieve good grades in your bachelor programme and you are motivated to take an extra course, you can apply for an Honours Class.
+If you achieve good grades in your Bachelor's programme and you are motivated to take an extra course, you can apply for an Honours Class.

 Will an Honours Class cost me more money or tuition?

-No, an Honours Class is free of charge, except for certain costs you may incur, for example, for books or an excursion.
+No, an Honours Class is free of charge, except for certain costs you may incur for books or an excursion, for example.